Guy Ritchie: 2016–present: Aladdin and return to crime films

 Ritchie next directed the action thriller Wrath of Man, a remake of the 2004 film Cash Truck, reuniting with Statham.
 It was released in the United States on 7 May 2021.
 It was initially set for theatrical release in the United Kingdom by Lionsgate UK, but was instead released straight to streaming on Amazon Prime Video on 10 December 2021.

 Ritchie followed up Wrath of Man with the spy thriller Operation Fortune: Ruse de Guerre, again starring Statham.
 It was scheduled for release in cinemas on 18 March 2022, but was pulled from the schedule a month prior without an explanation; it was eventually released in the United States on 3 March 2023, by Lionsgate.
 Ritchie next filmed the war drama The Covenant, starring Jake Gyllenhaal, Dar Salim, Antony Starr and Emily Beecham, in February 2022 in Alicante, Spain.
 The film was released in the United States on 21 April 2023.
 In June 2022, it was announced that Ritchie had signed on to direct a live-action film adaptation of Disney's Hercules.

 In February 2021, Ritchie agreed to direct and write the World War II film The Ministry of Ungentlemanly Warfare, based on the book by Damien Lewis, for producer Jerry Bruckheimer and Paramount Pictures.
 In October 2022, Henry Cavill and Eiza González were cast in the lead roles, with Paramount no longer involved.
 The film was released in theatres in the United States on 19 April 2024 by Lionsgate.

 In May 2023, weeks after production wrapped on The Ministry of Ungentlemanly Warfare, it was announced Ritchie would next direct the film In the Grey (untitled at the time), starring Cavill, Gyllenhaal and González, set to shoot in Spain in the summer of 2023.
 It concluded production in October 2023, with Lionsgate acquiring domestic distribution rights and Black Bear UK releasing in the United Kingdom.
 The film was set to be released in theatres in the United States on 17 January 2025, but was pulled from the release schedule in November 2024 as post-production was not yet finished.
+Lionsgate would ultimately relinquish distribution rights, with Black Bear Pictures set to release the film themselves on April 10, 2026.